mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## MO

 Mobile Originated.
-Sent from a phone number to Nexmo.
+Sent from a phone number to Vonage.
 When a phone sends a text to a virtual number it is MO because the message originates from the phone.

 ## MSISDN